lsrcz/test-deflaker/README.md

    Will the `default-test-rerunfailures` phase rerun the tests in a new JVM?
 If so, why don't DeFlaker report something like "by rerunning it in the fresh JVM"?

    If not, it seems that the current implementation reruns each test for 10 times in the same JVM, although they are divided into two groups.
 3. Did I misunderstand the meaning of a "previous commit"?
 I thought it meant the previous commit in the git repo.
-Or

 ## Minor bugs of DeFlaker
 1. DeFlaker won't work with maven 3.6.0.
 [Issue](https://github.com/gmu-swe/deflaker/issues/3).